limine-bootloader/limine/USAGE.md

 support for PXE booting.
 This can either be accomplished using a single DHCP server or your existing DHCP server and a proxy DHCP server such as dnsmasq.

-`limine.cfg` and `limine-bios.sys` are expected to be on the server used for boot.
+`limine.conf` and `limine-bios.sys` are expected to be on the server used for boot.

 ### UEFI/PXE boot
 The `BOOT*.EFI` files are compatible with UEFI PXE.